 Two and a half hours to the north is the seabird heaven of Kaikoura and a huge range of albatrosses, petrels and shearwaters.

-I am familiar with the best birding locations in the lower North Island, Wellington and Wairarapa regions.
-Happy to provide advice to local visitors.
+My wife and I live in Wellington and enjoy taking BirdingPals to the local birding hotspots in the Wellington area.
+I am familiar with the best birding areas in the lower North Island and happy to provide advice to visitors.

 If you contact a professional Birdingpal guide you must be prepared to pay a fee for guiding services.